Skip to main content

 16: Love Etc. (from ‘Yes’, 2009)

-Unique among the top Pet Shop Boys tracks, the duo’s chief input was lyrical as opposed to musical, but Chris Lowe agreed it was a timely and much-needed comment on the financial crisis.
+Unique among the best Pet Shop Boys songs, the duo’s chief input was lyrical as opposed to musical, but Chris Lowe agreed it was a timely and much-needed comment on the financial crisis.
 “There was just so much greed and selfishness out there with all the city bonuses and all the rest of it,” he told CBC News.
 “I think it definitely was a reaction against the materialism of the recent years.”
 Neil Tennant seemed to agree: “It’s definitely a song for 2009.”

 15: So Hard (from ‘Behaviour’, 1990)